home-assistant/developers.home-assistant/blog/2024-01-19-icon-translations.md

 title: Icon translations
 ---

-In Home Assistant 2024.2 we will introduce a new way to provide icons for integrations: Icon translations.
+In Home Assistant 2024.2, we will introduce a new way to provide icons for integrations: Icon translations.

-Icon translations work similar to our regular translations for entities, which can translation the state of an entity or entity attribute state, into any language.
-Icon translations work in a similar way, but instead of translating the state into the end-users language, it translates the state into icon.
+Icon translations work similarly to our regular translations for entities, which can translate the state of an entity or entity attribute state into any language.
+Icon translations work in a similar way, but instead of translating the state into the end-user language, it translates the state into an icon.

-Each integration can now provide an `icons.json` file, which contains a mapping of states to icons.
-Here is an example of an Moon `sensor` entity, that provides different icons for each state:
+Each integration can now provide an `icons.json` file, containing a mapping of states to icons.
+Here is an example of a Moon `sensor` entity that provides different icons for each state:

 ```json
 {